Wilton planning board continues revising marijuana ordinance

-WILTON — The Planning Board met Thursday evening to continue reviewing ordinances that will be presented at the town meeting that was scheduled for June 15, but is currently postponed due to COVID-19 gathering restrictions posed by the state.
+WILTON — The Planning Board met Thursday, June 4, to continue reviewing ordinances that will be presented at the town meeting that was scheduled for June 15, but is currently postponed due to COVID-19 gathering restrictions set by the state.

 The still-working marijuana ordinance currently requires individuals that want to operate an adult-use or medical marijuana business to go through a three-step process with the town after obtaining state required licensing and a background check.